Fixing a kettle isn’t easy.

 So, given they’re such basic appliances, results from our latest reliability survey left us scratching our heads: 12% of kettles had developed a fault less than five years from new.
 We’d expect even the cheapest kettle to last at least five years of household use.
 To find out why many aren't going the distance:

-We stripped two kettles, costing $25 and $420, down to their parts.
+We stripped two kettles, costing $25 and $399, down to their parts.
 We found, despite their hefty price difference, they were remarkably similar inside.
-(The results of our comparison will be available shortly.)

 We used our annual reliability survey with feedback from 1800 kettle owners; data from more than 300 kettle owners who told us their kettle failed; and the inner workings of our two deconstructed kettles to find out why some failures are more common.